 Daniel founded the Forum for US Securities Lawyers in London in 2006 to address US securities issues in the London market across law firms, banks and intermediaries.
 The Forum was short-listed by the British Legal Awards in 2009 for ‘Law Firm Innovation’.
 The Forum was 'Highly Commended" by the FT Innovative Lawyers Awards in 2016 in the category ‘Innovation in Navigating Regulation’.

-Daniel is also the founder and chair of the InterLaw Diversity Forum, which seeks to promote meritocracy and inclusion for diverse groups in the legal sector.
-The InterLaw Diversity Forum was "Highly Commended" by the FT Innovative Lawyers Awards in 2016 for 'Innovation in Human Resources".
+Daniel is also the founder (2008) and chair of the InterLaw Diversity Forum, which seeks to promote meritocracy and inclusion for diverse groups in the legal sector.
+The InterLaw Diversity Forum was ‘Highly Commended’ by the FT Innovative Lawyers Awards in 2016 for ‘Innovation in Human Resources’; and shortlisted for ‘Excellence in Diversity & Inclusion’ at the 2019 Law Society Excellence Awards.

-Daniel was named the "Legal Innovator of the Year" at the FT Innovative Lawyers Awards in 2012 for his work in capital markets and diversity and inclusion.
+Daniel was named the ‘Legal Innovator of the Year’ at the FT Innovative Lawyers Awards in 2012 for his work in capital markets and diversity and inclusion.
+Daniel was ‘Highly Commended’ for ‘Solicitor of the Year – Private Practice’ at the 2019 Law Society Excellence Awards.

 - Fordham University School of Law, 1998, J.D.